 Not Enough Workers

-The flip side of the "too many beneficiaries" problem with Social Security is the "not enough workers" problem.
-As the baby boom has pushed a significant increase of beneficiaries into the system, the worker-to-beneficiary ratio is falling.
-In just a few years, this ratio has fallen from 2.8 workers per beneficiary to just 2.1.
-If this ratio continues to drop -- or even if it just remains at 2.1 -- Social Security will essentially be permanently underfunded.
+The flip side of the “too many beneficiaries” problem with Social Security is the “not enough workers” problem.
+As the baby boom pushed a significant increase of beneficiaries into the system, the worker-to-beneficiary ratio is falling.
+The Social Security Trustees expect the ratio to drop from its current 2.7 to 2.3 by 2035.
+If this ratio continues to drop — or even if it just remains at 2.3 — Social Security will essentially be permanently underfunded.

 Wealthier Individuals Live Longer